 AMC Entertainment shines when the lights go down.
-As the #2 movie theater chain in the US (behind Regal Entertainment), the company owns, partially owns, or operates about 360 theaters with 5,200 screens, most of which are in megaplexes (units with more than 14 screens and stadium seating).
-Nearly all of its theaters can be found throughout the US and Canada, though it does have about a dozen theaters in China (Hong Kong), France, and the UK.
-The firm also owns about 25% of MovieTickets.com.
-The company bought rival Loews Cineplex in 2006, significantly boosting its holdings.
-In 2010 AMC filed an IPO, its third attempt at a public offering since the mid-2000s.
+The company, whose initials once stood for American Multi-Cinema, is the #2 movie theater chain in the US (behind Regal Entertainment).
+It owns, partially owns, or operates about 350 theaters with 5,000 screens, most of which are in megaplexes (units with more than 12 screens and stadium seating).
+Nearly all of its theaters are in the US, though it does have a few in Europe.
+AMC also owns about 25% of MovieTickets.com.
+Chinese investment firm Wanda Group bought AMC in 2012 and took the company public again in 2013.

 AMC generates about 70% of its revenue from ticket sales, while more than 25% comes from the concession stand.
 The company also sells digitally projected on-screen advertising and pre-show entertainment videos through its National CineMedia joint venture with Regal and Cinemark.
-In 2010 AMC reported a jump in net income (nearly $80 million) compared to a net loss (of about $149 million) the prior year.
-Gains in 2010 were primarily the result of selling more tickets to IMAX and 3D movies, while the loss in 2009 was mainly due to impairment charges related to poor performance, causing certain assets to drop in value that year.
+It is the largest IMAX exhibitor in the world, with a 44% market share in the US.

 The company’s revenue decreased by 2% to $2.7 billion in fiscal 2014 compared to $2.75 billion in fiscal 2013.
 The slight drop was primarily due decreased Admissions revenues partially offset by an increase in average ticket price.